maflcko/b-c-gui-translations-review/reviews/pl.md

         <translation>Kopiuj kwotę</translation>

 ERR
-The translation omits the shortcut marker '&' present in the source.
-The source uses "Copy &amp;amount" (one '&' before "amount"); the translation should include a single '&' to mark the mnemonic.
+The accelerator indicator '&' from the source is missing.
+It must appear exactly once in the translation.

 Correct translation:
 Kopiuj &kwotę